Race Pages: What are the differences between head gasket materials, and how do you

 There are some variations in the construction and materials but those are the major differences.
 Composite gaskets are “user friendly” in that they require no additional sealants and are capable of sealing less than perfect surfaces due to the overall compressibility and capillary sealing qualities of the facing materials.
-At SCE we chose the 3rd method of construction for its simplicity and resistance to heat, also in the racing environment additional sealants should not be covering the fire ring as they can eventually burn away and unload the combustion seal.
+At SCE we manufacture composite head gaskets using B. & C. methods of construction for their simplicity, strength and resistance to heat.

 2. Metal head gaskets which are strongest, consist of several types;

-A. Shim steel, the oldest of the pure metal gaskets is simply a thin (.015” to .020”) stamping that is embossed around the openings to achieve load differential.
-These gaskets require use of a sealant, “back in the day” they were sprayed with silver paint & the tiny flecks of aluminum did the sealing work.
+A. Shim steel, the oldest of the pure metal gaskets is simply a thin (.015” to .020”) stamping of special alloy Tin plated steel that is embossed around the openings to achieve load differential.
+These gaskets require use of a sealant, these single layer steel head gaskets are coated with a special silver paint & the tiny flecks of aluminum aid in fluid sealing.

 B. Multi layer steel or MLS, this relatively new method of construction consists of two or more embossed stainless sheets riveted to a flat metal core.
 This method offers some advantages over the shim steel, they are available in different thicknesses so the builder can adjust compression height, and they require no additional sealant due to a micro thin layer of nitrile rubber or flouroelastomer sealant applied to the facings.
 Due to the hardness of stainless steel MLS gaskets require a very smooth finish surface or leaks may result.

-C. Solid copper is the strongest of the metal head gaskets, when used with an o-ring these gaskets control the explosive force of top fuel engines exceeding 15,000psi in the combustion chamber which compares to approximately 1800psi in a pro stock engine.
+C. Solid copper is capable of sealing more combustion pressure than the other two metal head gaskets, when used with an o-ring-receiver-groove these gaskets control the explosive force of Top Fuel engines exceeding 15,000psi in the combustion chamber which compares to approximately 2000psi in a naturally aspirated Pro Stock engine.
 Copper gaskets offer the most options to the engine builder for bore & thickness combinations and the material is malleable allowing it to conform well.
 Coolant leaks typically associated with copper gaskets are no longer an issue.
-The new SCE TITAN head gasket is the world's first self sealing copper head gasket offering the racer the best of both worlds, ultimate strength and built in fluid sealing for leak proof performance.
+The new SCE TITAN head gasket is the world’s first self sealing copper head gasket offering the racer the best of both worlds, ultimate strength and built in fluid sealing for leak proof performance.